-The number one highlight of my career as a nurse so far was going on a medical mission to Costa Rica in 2014.
-I could not be more certain that being accepted to your cutting-edge Master’s Program to become a CRNA at the XXXX School of Anesthesia will provide me with the capacity and the inspiration to go on medical missions at least every year for the balance of my professional future.
-As my career advances, I hope to progressively spend more time devoted to the underserved, thinking globally, acting locally, saving lives and helping to heal wounds worldwide, one patient at a time.
+The first highlight of my career as a nurse was a medical mission to Costa Rica in 2014.
+I could not be more confident that being accepted to your cutting-edge DNP ’Program to become a CRNA at the XXXX School of Anesthesia will provide me with the capacity and the inspiration to go on medical missions at least once a year for the balance of my professional future.
+As my career advances, I hope to progressively spend more time devoted to the underserved, thinking globally, acting locally, saving lives, and helping to heal wounds worldwide, one patient at a time.

-In Costa Rica we set up clinics in three different under-privileged communities during our 10 day stay.
+In Costa Rica, we set up clinics in three different underprivileged communities during our 10-day stay.
 I remember especially well taking care of many migrants from Nicaragua who had little chance of receiving any other form of medical care since they were illegal immigrants without the necessary papers.
 This experience set the direction for who I want to become.

 I thank you for considering my application.